sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript/sample_apps/8-simple-map-state/README.md

 This sample app demonstrates a pattern for managing map state through the use of a service that stores map-state properties.

 ## Overview
-A challenge with more complex Angular mapping apps comes with tthe need to maintain map state while routing.
+A challenge with more complex Angular mapping apps comes with the need to maintain map state while routing.
 Each time a route loads a component that contains a map, the component will (re-)initialize itself, setting the map to its original state.
 So how do you maintain the state of your map?
 One way is through the use of a map-state service.

 This sample app walks you through creating service that will keep track of points on a map.
 As the points are added to the map, they are saved to a service property simultaneously.
 Every time the user routes to the map view, the component gets the previously-saved points saved in the service and adds them to the map view, effectively refreshing the map state.